 2nd offense OWI, OWVI, OUID or OWPD: $4200.
 A retainer of ½ ($2100) down is required to start, with the balance to be paid prior to the conclusion of the case.
 Price does not include fees for extra work like motions to challenge evidence, deviation requests or trial.

-3rd offense OWI, OWVI, OUID or OWPD: $8400.
-A retainer of ½ ($4200) down is required to start, with the balance to be paid prior to the conclusion of the case.
+3rd offense OWI, OWVI, OUID or OWPD: From $6900.
 Price does not include fees for extra work like motions to challenge evidence, deviation requests or trial.
 Fees can be higher depending on multiple factors;

 an exact quote will be given at the time of initial phone consultation.